borisdayma/docs/docs/sweeps/overview.md

 ### Initialize the sweep

-which gives you a SWEEP_ID and a url to track all of your runs.
+Run this from the command line to get a SWEEP_ID and a URL to track all your runs.

 ```shell
 wandb sweep sweep.yaml # prints out SWEEP_ID.